The-HyperMenu-Team/HyperMenu/README.md

 Among Us and related trademarks belong to their respective owners.

 Use modifications responsibly and preferably in private or controlled sessions where everyone involved understands that mods are being used.

-Among Us and related trademarks belong to their respective owners.

-Use modifications responsibly and preferably in private or controlled sessions where everyone involved understands that mods are being used.